Snger/reading-notes/tools/AndroidStudio.md

 - Android Studio - How to Change Android SDK Path
 - How to run from Android Studio to Genymotion emulator
 - Open AndroidStudio project from command line
+- How to add classpath in an Android Studio project

 <!-- /MarkdownTOC -->